Key Takeaways

 If assets are not included in a standard will, they must pass through intestate succession during probate, which is the process where assets are distributed to legal heirs based on state intestacy laws.
 Intestate succession can be a time-consuming process and may result in an instance where state law does not align with a testator’s true wishes.

-A testamentary trust is a trust established upon an individual’s death created by their will.
+A testamentary trust is a trust established upon an individual’s death, created by their will.
 This means that all of the assets owned by the decedent are transferred into the trust at the same time.
-Like a pour-over will, though, the assets outlined in a testamentary trust must go through probate before being transferred into the testamentary trust.
+Like a pour-over will, though, the assets outlined in a testamentary trust must go through probate before being transferred into the trust.

 A pour-over will can be a valuable estate planning tool for some, but it can create some conflict and confusion surrounding estate assets.
 If you would like to contest a pour-over will that you think is legally invalid or affecting your right to an inheritance, you should contact a probate attorney immediately.
 Overturning a will is a challenging process, even for a simple pour-over will.
 For this reason, you will have much greater odds of succeeding if you work with an experienced probate litigation lawyer to handle the will contest.